School won’t be renamed after alum who donated $25 million

-ABINGTON, Pa.
-(AP) — A Philadelphia-area high school won’t be renamed after an alumnus who made a $25 million donation after all.

-The Philadelphia Inquirer reports that Superintendent Amy Sichel of the Abington School District said in a letter Saturday that the district had reversed its plan to name Montgomery County’s Abington Senior High School after Blackstone Group CEO Stephen Schwarzman.
+In a letter released Saturday morning, Abington School District Superintendent Amy Sichel said the district outside Philadelphia had reversed its plan to rename the Montgomery County high school after Stephen Schwarzman, the Blackstone CEO who made the donation.

+The School Board’s decision to change the name Abington Senior High School to Abington Schwarzman High School drew public outrage.

-Sichel said most of the community wasn’t opposed to the name change, but representatives of the donor agreed that nothing should detract from the gift’s mission to improve the school.
-She said the donor’s representatives “agree that the school’s name should remain as is.”
+Sichel, in her letter, said most of the community wasn’t opposed to the name change, but she had talked to representatives of the donor about “concerns raised by a minority in the community” about the change.

-The Blackstone Group is a global private equity firm based in New York.
-Schwarzman starred in track at Abington and won the student council presidency.

 Most Read Nation & World Stories